rokcej/wier-2021/README.md

 ## Questions

+* How do we find non-image data on a page?
+* How do we get the HTTP status code?
+* If page doesn't exist, should we remove it from the DB?

 * If page doesn't exist, should the site be stored in the DB?
 Yes
 * How to know if response is text or not? (e.g. sitemap) application/xml